 With twins, you are already spending so much time feeding your babies, add in time spent working on naps and the day is gone.
 And if you have other children, as I do, it can be challenging to get out of the house.

 As such, I decided to prioritize certain naps of the day.
 These are the naps I poured my efforts into.
 I called them our Anchor Naps.

 Anchor naps are the naps that stick around the longest.
 They are the points that anchor your day.

-I used a lot of Babywise ideas when putting together my twin schedule.
+I did start with the general cycle of eating and sleeping when putting together my twin schedule.
 But using anchor naps instead of just the eat, play, sleep cycle worked better for us for our longterm nap goals.